romeorizzi/TALight/README.md

 Also, when you install Git Bash you are given you chance to activate the symlinks.

 2. Windows uses '\\' instead of '/' (like Unix/Linux/Mac or also like in the URLs you access from your browser) in order to separate the names of the folders and subfolders encountered when walking along a path to a resource (file or folder) located in your filesystem.
-Therefore, if you are on Windows, you should write `~\TAlight` instead of `~/TAlight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.
-In other words, you should adapt our instructions accordingly to this notice (and also further adapt these paths in case you have placed the `TAlight` cloned repo in a place other than the one we assume.
+Therefore, if you are on Windows, you should write `~\TALight` instead of `~/TALight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.
+In other words, you should adapt our instructions accordingly to this notice (and also further adapt these paths in case you have placed the `TALight` cloned repo in a place other than the one we assume.
 Your home is where you get if you ask for it with

 ```bash